zamazan4ik/awesome-pgo/article/article.md

 ### Expand PGO usage across the Go ecosystem

-TODO: add here a note about current progress in the Go compiler from PGO quality implementation

 Nowadays we have **a lot** of software written in Go.
 Since we want to achieve better CPU performance across the industry, we need to optimize them too.

-Right now Go implementation is too young and misses many PGO-related optimizations from more mature compilers (more details see above in the section about Go).
-I think we can wait a bit for the implementation and then start introducing PGO into more and more Go applications.
+Right now Go implementation is too young and misses many PGO-related optimizations from more mature compilers (more details see above in the section about the PGO state in Go).
+I think we can wait a bit for the implementation and then start introducing PGO into more and more Go applications since I don't want to push projects to adapt not so finished yet technology (my personal opinion - you can have other point of view!).
+If you want to try achieving additional performance boost with PGO for your Go project and you are ready to use such a technology (and possibly fight a bit with a compiler) - go ahead, that's completely ok!
+I already know several positive PGO cases for Go applications from large companies like Datadog.
+For most of other project the proper time will come a bit later when the compiler will implement more PGO-related optimizations inside.
 [CNCF](https://www.cncf.io/) landscape, be careful - PGO is coming to you!

 ### Migrate projects from FE PGO to IR PGO